gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Can be used for any amenity type

 ### Gotchas / Notes
-Ã°ÂÂÂ Ã¯Â¸Â Distance Matrix has a limit on origin/destination combinations Ã°ÂÂÂ Ã¯Â¸Â Consider caching Distance Matrix results for performance
+ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Distance Matrix has a limit on origin/destination combinations ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Consider caching Distance Matrix results for performance

 ---